openzipkin/zipkin-reporter-java/build-bin/README.md

 # Test and Deploy scripts

-This is a Maven+Docker project, which uses standard conventions for test and deploy.
+This is a Maven project, which uses standard conventions for test and deploy.

+What's notable is that it has Docker (testcontainers) tests and that it has a Maven BOM.
+The latter implies deploy runs twice: once for the normal project modules, and again for the BOM.

 [//]: # (Below here should be standard for all projects)